Charity advertising and differences between genders....

 Unison failed to substantiate the implication in its advert that care home places had been lost due to the greed of private sector operators.
 Complaints by 140 people and businesses were upheld.

 2003: Barnardo’s’ “silver spoons” press campaign in depicting babies with cockroaches or syringes in their mouths attracted 475 complaints.
-Complaints that the ads wer
+Complaints that the ads were offensive were upheld.

 2004: British Heart Foundation’s “fatty cigarette” TV adverts in which fat spilled out of cigarettes, signifying the damage smoking does to arteries attracted 92 complaints, but Ofcom (which regulated television advertising at the time) decided the importance of the message outweighed the objections.
 Not upheld. http://uk.youtube.com/watch?v=ef3gofQcOKk